 Spend a night in the world’s largest log hotel

-Another of Yellowstone’s claims to fame is the Old Faithful Inn, regarded as the largest log hotel in the world and possibly the largest log structure in the world.
-Whether or not the record is official, the National Historic Landmark is impressive and worth a look inside.
+Another of Yellowstone’s claims to fame is the Old Faithful Inn.
+Regarded as the largest log hotel in the world, the National Historic Landmark is impressive and worth a look inside.
 Old Faithful Inn was constructed during the winter of 1903-04 using mostly local materials.
 The Inn impressed guests with its modern-for-the-time electric lights and steam heat.
 One of the hotel’s features is the lobby fireplace, measuring 85-feet and constructed of 500-tons of stone.

 Old Faithful Inn is located within view of its namesake Geyser, in the Upper Geyser Basin.